What Is The Difference Between a Secured Loan and Equity Release?

 Secured loans often come with fixed interest rates, providing borrowers with stability and predictability in their monthly repayments.
 Additionally, the interest rates on secured loans may be more competitive compared to unsecured alternatives due to the reduced risk for the lender.

-However, it’s crucial to carefully consider the associated fees, such as arrangement fees and early repayment charges, which can vary among lenders.
+However, it’s crucial to carefully consider the associated fees, such as arrangement fees and early repayment charges, which can vary among lenders and brokers.

 Equity Release: